Guymorel/Guymorel.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <p align="justify">
 I am a Ph.D. candidate in economics at <a href="https://www.fss.ulaval.ca/economique" target="_blank">Laval University</a>.
-My area of research involves micro-econometrics, labor economics, development economics and public economics.
+My area of research involves <b> micro-econometrics, labor economics, development economics and public economics</b>.
 </p>

 <p align="justify">